 Deductions from Pay

-Compensation paid to federal employees is subject to a number of benefit-related deductions.
-Most types of compensation are subject to federal, state, and local (if applicable) tax withholding.
+Compensation paid to federal employees is subject to a number of benefit-related deductions, including federal, state, and local (if applicable) tax withholding.

-Federal Retirement—Not all forms of pay are subject to federal retirement deductions; those not subject to the deductions also are not creditable toward a federal annuity.
-See High-3 Salary Base in Chapter 3, Section 4.
+Federal Retirement—Federal retirement deductions go into the Civil Service Retirement and Disability Fund, operated by the Office of Personnel Management and used to pay CSRS benefits and the civil service portions of CSRS Offset and FERS benefits.
+(Note: Not all forms of pay are subject to federal retirement deductions; those not subject to the deductions also are not creditable toward a federal annuity.
+See High-3 Salary Base in Chapter 3, Section 4.)

 Medicare—A deduction of 1.45 percent of salary applies under all retirement systems with no limitation on salary.
 Also see Chapter 3, Section 2.

-Federal Income Tax—IRS Publication 15-T (at www.irs.gov/pub/irs-pdf/p15t.pdf) shows how to calculate the federal income tax withholding on an employee’s biweekly gross wages.
+Federal Income Tax—IRS Publication 15 (Circular E) at www.irs.gov/pub/irs-pdf/p15.pdf shows how to calculate the federal income tax withholding on an employee’s biweekly gross wages.
 The federal government uses the percentage method of computing withholding.
 To determine your biweekly income tax withholding, take into account: personal exemptions; Federal Employees Health Benefits program and Federal Employees Dental and Vision Insurance Program premiums paid pretax under premium conversion; Thrift Savings Plan personal investments, including “catch-up contributions” if eligible, made through the TSP’s traditional design; flexible spending account contributions; deductible IRA contributions; and other deductions for which you qualify.
-See Circular E and Form W-4 for detail.
+See Publication 15 and Form W-4 at www.irs.gov/pub/irs-pdf/fw4.pdf for details.
 Subtract the appropriate amount from your regular biweekly gross wages and use the result to calculate your withholding tax using the biweekly gross wage table in that publication.

 State and Local Taxes—5 U.S.C.
-5516-5517 provides for withholding of state and District of Columbia income taxes (see Chapter 14, Section 4, for a listing of states with no income taxes).
-Also, 5 U.S.C.
-5520 provides for withholding of city or county income or employment taxes.
+5516-5517 provides for withholding of applicable state and District of Columbia income taxes, and 5 U.S.C.
+5520 provides for withholding of applicable city or county income or employment taxes.
 Policies and rates vary; see information from each taxing authority to determine proper withholding amounts.